classy-team/classy/README.md

 ## Contributing 🤝

 We welcome contributions!
-Please feel free to submit a Pull Request.
+Please feel free to submit an issue or pull request.

 ## License 📝